🎻 How Beethoven Moved Me This Week

 Dear Friends,

-As I mentioned in last week’s newsletter, I’m developing a listening series called Piano Lit — a self-guided mini-course delivered as a weekly email over six weeks.
-I’ve been working hard on it this week, and I hope to have it available by mid- to late May.
+As I mentioned in last week’s newsletter, I’ve created a listening series called Piano Lit — a self-guided mini-course delivered as a weekly email over six weeks.

 This week, I had the good fortune to hear the Juilliard String Quartet perform Beethoven’s Opus 130 live here in Indianapolis, at the Ensemble Music Society series.